jun-jieh/DyadAnalysis/README.md

 * Notice that there are two R script files and two stan script files:

 `runBayes.R` is the high-level R script whose functionality includes: 1) preparing data, 2) calling stan model, 3) calling stan output variable, and 4) posterior predictive checking.
+This script is paired with `hurdle.stan` and we recommend copying both files into the same folder.

 `hurdle.stan` is the model-level stan script that allows the user to compile/modify the model fitting using the Bayesian approach.
 Customized quantaties/metrics are editable in this script.
+This script is paired with `runBayes.R` and we recommend copying both files into the same folder.

+`ValidationStrategies.R` shows users how to implement the three external validation strategies as described in the paper.
+It is an extension to `runBayes.R`.

+`hurdle_validation.stan` can be called by any of the three validation strategies.
+But the model is fitted using the training set only (see more details in `ValidationStrategies.R`).